 And I want to show you that you too can live a life you love.
 A life you’re excited about.

-I’ve heard a lot lately that it’s way better to set systems instead of goals: systems help you work towards whatever you want to achieve, while goals might sound static and abstract to some.
+They say we need to focus on systems instead of goals: systems help you work towards whatever you want to achieve, while goals might sound static and abstract to some.

-So, in this post, I’ll show you how to set both goals AND an amazing system to reach them.
+Here I’ll show you how to set both goals and a unique system to reach them.

-This exact system is what allows me to work as a freelancer, work out, study online, cook my own healthy meals, read around 2 books a month, run a small blog as a business, sleep 7-8 hours a day and even have a social life.
+This exact same system is what allows me to work as a freelancer, work out, study online, cook my healthy meals, read around two books a month, run a business, and sleep 7-8 hours a day.

 I’ll walk you through the whole process from start to finish, including pictures and examples.

-Plus, you’ll also find advice and tips on personal development through the post that’ll help you hone in your vision and end up with a realistic, achievable and inspiring plan.
+Plus, you’ll also find advice and tips that’ll help you hone in your vision and end up with a realistic, achievable, and inspiring plan.

-Remember you can always come back to check it again in case you need to refresh ideas and concepts.
+Remember, you can always return to this post to recheck it if you need to refresh ideas and concepts.

-I promise you if you follow this step-by-step tutorial you’ll end up with a beautifully organized life that makes you feel inspired, motivated and ready to take action every single day of your existence.
+If you follow this step-by-step tutorial, you’ll end up with a beautifully organized life that makes you feel inspired, motivated, and ready to take action every single day of your existence.